bandirevanth/bandirevanth.github.io/README.md

 - Responsive design optimized for all devices
 - Sections for About Me, Projects, Skills, Blog and Contact
 - Smooth scrolling and interactive UI elements
-- Contact form protected and enhanced by FormSubmit & reCAPTCHA
+- Contact form protected and enhanced by FormSubmit

 ---